theisegeberg/Junction/README.md

 # Junction
+A graceful layered try - refresh - retry library for OAuth and the likes.

+---

 This library solves the problem posed OAuth style flows where multiple layers of retrying needs to happen in concert.